lvjiaxuan/vscode-eslint-disable/README.md

 ](https://marketplace.visualstudio.com/items?itemName=lvjiaxuan.eslint-disable)

 ## Features
-Select one or **multiple lines** which have rule problems from the extension of ESLint IntelliSense, and we could either disable rules for lines by `ctrl + alt + d` or disable for the entire file by `ctrl + alt + e`.
+Select single or **multiple lines** which have rule problems from the extension of ESLint IntelliSense, and it could either disable rules for lines by `ctrl + alt + d` or disable for the entire file by `ctrl + alt + e`.

 > **Note**